meltingscales/hackthebox/boxes/Keeper/scratch.md

     hashcat -h | grep KeePass
     hashcat -m 13400 -a 0 -w 1 passcodes.hash /usr/share/wordlists/rockyou.txt

 Exhausted keyspace!
 It's not in `rockyou.txt`.

+I cheated a bit.
+Apparently I need to search the memory dump for these non-ASCII symbols:

+    æ
+    ø